InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 A hackathon is a hacking marathon where creative and ambitious teams get together to create software projects in a short amount of time.

+#### Where does InHack take place?

+InHack is hosted at the Start-up Campus Haarlem (SUCH).
+SUCH is located on the university premises:

+InHolland University of Applied Sciences, Bijdorplaan 15, 2015 CE Haarlem

 #### Does InHack have a theme?

 InHack does not have a theme.
 You can let your imagination run wild!